 Folic-acid is the synthetic form; it is used to enrich and fortify many foods and is used in vitamin supplements.
-Whilst it certainly has reduced the prevalence of birth-defects it has also introduced many other problems.
+Whilst it certainly has reduced the prevalence of birth defects it has also caused many other problems.

 We strongly advise the dictum of Hippocrates; let your food be your medicine.
 Then you have all the benefits of folate with none of the side-effects of the synthetic form.

 Are you still watching black and white television and enjoying mainly meat and potatoes for food?
 You are at risk.
 It's time to step-up to colour.

 Because of folate's central place in the prevention of frailty-syndrome none of us should take this lightly; a deficiency means having to rely on crutches and a wheelchair long before our time.
 This is a vitamin that is essential at every stage of life.

 This page was last updated by Bernard Preston on 4th January, 2023.

 Also known as vitamin-B9, it is essential for many functions in the body.

 The benefits of folate are well-researched.